larsrpe/NORDIC_ATIC/README.md

 # NORDIC_ATIC
 The annual nordic conference in advanced topics in control(ATIC).
 This it the repository for our project for the course **Advanced Topics in Control** at ETH spring 2023.
-Check out the project website for more information and visualizations: https://larsrpe.github.io/NORDIC_ATIC/
+Check out the [project website](https://larsrpe.github.io/NORDIC_ATIC/) for more information and visualizations.

 # Requirements
 To run this you will need pytorch,numpy,scipy and tqdm.
 You will also need matplotlib for visualizations.